How To Get Rid Of A Hickey – 14 Simple And Effective Ways

 Image: Shutterstock

-If you are surfing on the net about, how to get rid of hickeys fast?
-Peppermint oil can be a great choice, as it is known to increase blood flow in the human body (9).
+If you are surfing on the net about how to get rid of hickeys fast, you will see peppermint oil on the list.
+As one of the essential oils for bruises, it is known to increase blood flow in the human body (9).
 Hence, it may help in reducing the size and severity of a hickey.

 You Will Need